jaicab/jaicab.github.io/_posts/2015-06-02-revisiting-sass-theming.md

 {% endhighlight %}

-And this is just the beggining. vary currently has **4 creation modes**, which have been more than enough for us.
+And this is just the beggining. vary currently has **5 creation modes**, which have been more than enough for us.

-- Body/parent class: The most common way to approach theming is using a body/parent class.
+- Parent - Body/parent class: The most common way to approach theming is using a body/parent class.
-- Body + HTML class: If you need to apply the body class on a selector that contains an HTML class (e.g. if using Modernizr).
+- Insert - Body + HTML class: If you need to apply the body class on a selector that contains an HTML class (e.g. if using Modernizr).
-- BEM modifier: When differently styled modules need to be present on the same page, the most common approach is to create a modifier.
+- Modifier (BEM): When differently styled modules need to be present on the same page, the most common approach is to create a modifier.
+- Append: Appends a class to the element.
+Same scenario that BEM but for people that don't want to use BEM.
 - Custom: A vary playground.
 You can create any kind of construction.

 There are also some very nice features available on every creation mode, that add a lot of **flexibility**: